Virginia Tech®home

 It is important to protect your ears both at work and at home.
 Always wear proper hearing protection.

-Hearing Loss Prevention training helps you learn:
+Hearing Conservation training helps you learn:

 • About the effects of noise on hearing;